ssegrubdivad/CodeCRISPR/README.md

 ### Installation

-1. a.
-Download and unzip the CodeCRISPR.zip file. or
+1.a) Download and unzip the CodeCRISPR.zip file. or
-1. b.
-Clone or copy the CodeCRISPR directory to your local `ClaudeMCP` directory.
+1.b) Clone or copy the CodeCRISPR directory to your local `ClaudeMCP` directory.
 For example:

 ```bash